Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 • Quickly set nails that didn’t go all the way into the trim

-• Avoid the trim dings and dents common with a hammer and nail set
+• Avoid the trim dings and dents typical with a hammer and nail set

-There is one guarantee with installing trim: you’ll have nails that won’t set all the way into the trim.
+There is one guarantee with installing trim: you’ll have nails that won’t set into the trim.

-And the standard approach of a hammer and nail set is fine, but it’s more prone to misses and dents in your trim.
+And the standard approach of a hammer and nail set is acceptable, but it’s more prone to misses and dents in your trim.

-Which is why I use this handy Spring Tools TP1234 trim tool for my trim jobs.
-Simply set in place, pull back and release.
-Repeat a few times and you’ll see even 1/2-inch “proud” nails quickly disappear.
+This is why woodworkers use this handy nailset for trim jobs.
+Set it in place, pull back, and release.
+Repeat a few times, and even 1/2-inch “proud” nails quickly disappear.

 3. Cordless Trim nailer to secure trim to the wall